 However, this screen sharing app has an endless number of platforms support.
 Starting with media players like VLC, KODI, OBS to sharing screen over the web.
 The mirroring app even allows you to broadcast your Android screen to Twitch, Youtube, Facebook, Ustream, etc.

-With this software, you can also share the screen with UPnP / DLNA device like Smart TV.
+With this software, you can also share the screen with UPnP / DLNA devices such as Smart TV.
 Not to mention, the app is Google Chromecast ready as well.
 The only issue with this app is free version has a time limit for each application run, and the Android application is crawling with ads.

 If you are looking to cast your Android device on a PC or TV, this Android app is surely a must.
 However, if controlling Android via PC is the primary goal, this app shouldn’t be on your list.